sambody/inkscape-guide-tools/README.md

 (add centered guides to selection/bounding box coming soon)

-### 3. Add guides to borders to document, with optional offset on every sides
+### 3. Add margin guides to document

-(coming soon)
+Add guides at a certain distance (margin) from the borders of the document.
+Margins can be equal or different for every side.

 ### How to install the extensions